 Robert Chamblet Hooper was treasurer and later president of the Constitution Wharf Company.
 A noted dog fancier, he was owner of “Judge” (also known as “Hooper’s Judge”). credited as the ancestor of the Boston Terrier breed.

-By 1909, it was the home of Helen Hooper, the Hoopers’ daughter.
-She continued to live there until her marriage in April of 1911 to Lathrop Brown and moved to New York City.
+Helen Hooper married in April of 1911 to Lathrop Brown; after their marriage, they lived in New York City.
 Lathrop Brown was a real estate dealer in New York and was elected to Congress in 1913, serving one term.
 He had been Franklin Delano Roosevelt’s best man at his wedding to Eleanor Roosevelt in 1905.

 448 Beacon was not listed in the 1912 and 1913 Blue Books.

 Mabel Slater was the daughter of noted artist William Morris Hunt.
 She was an inventor, filing various patents with the proceeds to go to charity.
-In 1904, she patented an ice-cooled refrigerator, and in 1914, an automatic ice gauge for refrigerators.
-She was also credited for inventing a sleeping bag that doubled as a garment, said to have been used in World War I.
+In 1904, she patented a method of obtaining ice-cooled water from a spigot installed into an ice-box refrigerator, and in 1914, a gauge to show how much ice was left without having to open the ice-box.
+She also invented a sleeping bag that doubled as a garment, said to have been used in World War I.

 In July of 1913, she applied for (and subsequently received) permission to construct a ballroom addition at the rear of 448 Beacon, designed by architects Bigelow and Wadsworth.
 Plans for the addition are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN L-22).

-Mrs. Slater also owned the empty lot on the northeast corner of Beacon and Hereford, across Hereford from her home.
+On December 9, 1913, Mabel Slater bought the vacant lot on the northeast corner of Beacon and Hereford, across Hereford from 448 Beacon.
+She sold it three years later, on October 23, 1916, to Marie (Griffin) Dennett. wife of Carl Pullen Dennett.
 According to an October 29, 1916, “Table Gossip” item in the Boston Globe, she “purchased it with the intention of developing it into an Italian garden” that “might enhance the attractiveness of her residence,” but “never carried out her idea.”
-In October of 1916, she sold the property to Marie (Griffin) Dennett. wife of Carl Pullen Dennett.
-The Dennetts lived at 250 Beacon and never developed the lot.
+The Dennetts lived at 250 Beacon and also never developed the lot.